neelimasingamsetti/4-bit-alu-Verilog/README.md

 - **S[2:0]** : 3-bit select signal
 - **Y[4:0]** : 5-bit output result

-## Design Methodology

-The ALU is implemented using a Verilog **always block** and **case statement**.
-Based on the select signal, the required operation is performed and the result is assigned to the output.

-## Tools Used
+## Development Environment

-- Verilog HDL
-- Xilinx Vivado 2019.1
+- **Tool:** Xilinx Vivado 2019.1
-- Behavioral Simulation
-- RTL Analysis
-- RTL Schematic Viewer
+- **Hardware Description Language:** Verilog HDL

 ## Verification

-A dedicated Verilog testbench was created to verify all ALU operations.
-Different input combinations were applied and the output was validated through simulation waveforms.
+The ALU functionality was verified using a dedicated Verilog testbench.
+Simulation results were analyzed through waveform generation, and the RTL schematic was examined to verify the hardware implementation.

 ## Repository Contents

 - **alu_4.v** – Verilog design code
 - **alu_4tb.v** – Testbench code
-- **alu_4_waveform.png** – Simulation waveform
+- **alu_4 waveform.png** – Simulation waveform
-- **alu_4_schematic.png** – RTL schematic generated in Vivado
+- **alu_4 schematic.png** – RTL schematic

 ## Results

-The ALU was successfully simulated in Vivado.
-The generated waveforms confirm the correct functionality of all arithmetic, logical, and shift operations.
-RTL schematic analysis also verified the design structure.
+The simulation waveform confirms the correct functionality of all arithmetic, logical, and shift operations.
+The RTL schematic generated in Vivado represents the hardware structure of the ALU.

-## Learning Outcomes

-- Verilog HDL Programming
-- Combinational Logic Design
-- Case Statement Implementation
-- Testbench Development
-- Functional Verification
-- RTL Analysis
-- Vivado Design Flow

 ## Author